platformsh/gha-template-pr-tests/README.md

 access rights to the target repository so we can work with the github api.
 You can reuse the default `GITHUB_TOKEN` that's created for the runner.
 * `baseline-url` - **REQUIRED**.
 Full URL to the "production" version of the template.
 This URL is used to create the reference set of images in the visual regression tests.
 It *must* include a trailing slash.
+* `delay-start` - _Optional_.
+Delay the start of testing for X seconds after the PR environment is available.
+Please note this is in seconds, not milliseconds.
+Must be a valid integer.
 ## Outputs
 * None
 ## Example Usage